 - Substance Abuse Education

-Pate counseling is there for people whatever their circumstances and to provide support during a very challenging time in their lives.
+Pate’s counseling services are available to all patients and loved ones to help provide support and guidance during a very challenging time in their lives.